Dbross/PWDFT/doc/api/keywords.rst

 .. note::
    **All energies in PWDFT input, output, and documentation are in Hartree (Ha) units unless otherwise specified.**
    For example, total energies, SCF convergence thresholds, and most input parameters are in Hartree.
-The only common exception is the plane-wave cutoff, which may be specified in Rydberg (Ry) in some contexts, but defaults to Hartree unless stated otherwise.
+The only common exception are where the code prints energy in eV, e.g. the orbital energies.

 This section provides a comprehensive analysis of PWDFT input keywords, their functions, data types, defaults, and underlying physics.